Structure-preserving Lift & Learn: Scientific machine learning for nonlinear conservative partial differential equations: Numerical results

 In Figure~\ref{fig:exp_1d_state}, we evaluate the numerical performance of the aforementioned approaches by comparing the relative state error~\eqref{eq:err_state} for different reduced dimension.
 The state error plots in Figure~\ref{fig:exp_state_train} and Figure~\ref{fig:exp_state_test} show that all three approaches yields ROMs with similar accuracy in both training and test data regimes.

 We compare the computational efficiency of structure-preserving Lift \& Learn against the HOpInf with spDEIM approach with $r_{\text{spDEIM}}=r$ through efficacy plots in Figure~\ref{fig:exp_1d_eff}.
 The $3r$-dimensional quadratic ROMs learned via structure-preserving Lift \& Learn achieve higher efficacy than the $2r$-dimensional nonlinear Hamiltonian ROMs obtained via HOpInf with spDEIM.
 Thus, compared to HOpInf with spDEIM, the proposed approach learns ROMs that achieve similar state error at a substantially lower computational cost for this example.
 The FOM energy error plots in Figure~\ref{fig:exp_1d_ener} show that the all three approaches achieve bounded FOM energy error that stays below $10^{-3}$ for all times.
+In this example, the FOM energy is approximately $2.80$, while the perturbation term $\Delta E_{\mathrm{lift}}$ discussed in~\eqref{eq:pertrubed_energy} remains on the order of $10^{-4}$–$10^{-5}$ throughout the simulation.
 These results demonstrate the ability of the learned quadratic ROM to provide accurate and stable predictions far outside the training data regime.